Share this page

 Our extended family — grandparents and relatives — are intricately woven into our lives.
-However, due to our busyness with our own personal lives, family, work, and everything else in between, we often neglect to maintain communication with these family members, thus causing the relationship to deteriorate over time.
+However, due to our busy schedules with studies, work, and everything else in between, we often neglect to maintain communication with these family members.

 Celebrate Your Extended Family Members

-Celebrating special occasions, such as their birthdays, or being part of significant milestones in their lives, such as their wedding anniversaries, child’s graduation, can help bring you and your extended family closer.
+Celebrating special occasions, such as their birthdays, or being part of significant milestones in their lives, such as their wedding anniversaries, graduation or as they enter new phases in life.
+These shared memories and experiences can help bring you and your extended family closer.

 Technology enhances connectivity even though you are miles apart.
-Here are some ways to maintain that connection with your extended family members:
+Here are some ways to stay connected with your extended family members:

-•There are many video-calls apps nowadays such as FaceTime, WhatsApp Video, Messenger Video and Skype that enable face-to-face communications despite the distance.
+•Video-call apps such as FaceTime, WhatsApp Video, Messenger Video and Skype enable face-to-face communications despite the distance.
 These are especially good platforms to maintain the bond between grandparents and their grandchildren.

 Spend Quality Time Together

 Make time for your extended family, and not limiting to meeting up only once a year!
 Take the initiative to organise or invite them to join in fun activities together.
-For example, going on a vacation, having a picnic, or even volunteer together!
+For example, going on a vacation, having a picnic, or even volunteering for a common cause together!

 Carry on Family Traditions

-Respect and observe family traditions, such as a regular gathering at the grandparents or a relative’s place, cooking a family special recipe during festivities, etc. Not only do you continue the legacy established by the seniors, such traditions are also opportunities for everyone to spend time together.
+Respect and observe family traditions such as cooking a special family recipe during festivities.
+Not only do you continue the legacy established by the seniors, such traditions are also opportunities for everyone to spend time together.
 Besides, family traditions are something you and your extended family have in common, so why not enjoy these activities as a family?
 To take a step further, start creating new family traditions too!